brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 13 bht.md

 # Ephesians 4:13 Commentary Help Text

 ## BHT:
-The goal for all believers is to reach a complete agreement in our understanding of Christian doctrine and to have a personal, experiential knowledge of Christ as the Son of God.
-This unity of faith and knowledge is necessary for us to grow and mature spiritually, both in our understanding and strength.
-Ultimately, our aim is to reach a level of spiritual maturity where we are filled with Christ and He becomes the all-consuming focus in our lives.
+Through the gospel ministry, believers are called to come together in a complete unity of faith and knowledge about Christ.
+This unity involves not only agreeing on the Christian doctrine but also experiencing a personal knowledge of Christ as the Son of God.
+The goal is for believers to reach a state of spiritual maturity, where they have a deep understanding and strength in their faith.
+This maturity is symbolized by the measure of the stature of the fulness of Christ, where believers are filled with Christ, making Him their all in all.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: